mareenp/multiple-contrast-count/README.md

 MCT_Count_sim_parallel_without_cluster.R \
 An R script that contains an alternative code calling the simulations for 4 groups without using a cluster computer but a parallelization with function future_lapply() instead of slurm_apply(), examplary for type-I error for 4 groups.

+MCT_Count_sim_TypeI_TIM-HF2.R \
+An R script that contains the function and simulation setup for type-I error regarding 4 groups for the count outcome referring to TIM-HF2.
+The simulation is conducted on the HPC cluster from the Berlin Institute of Health.